KamilleModules/Ekom/doc/models/product-box.md

                 different colors for instance).

 - stockText: string, the text to display
-- hasDiscount: bool, whether or not this product has a discount.

-- priceWithoutTax: string, the formatted price without taxes, without discount
+- ?priceWithoutTax: string, the formatted price without taxes, without discount
-- priceWithTax: string, the formatted price with taxes, without discount
+- ?priceWithTax: string, the formatted price with taxes, without discount
-- priceWithoutTaxDiscount: string, the formatted price without taxes, with discount
-- priceWithTaxDiscount: string, the formatted price with taxes, with discount

 - displayPrice: string, the price to display, either the priceWithoutTax or the priceWithTax, based on ekom preferences/rules

+- ?priceWithoutTaxDiscount: string, the formatted price without taxes, with discount
+- ?priceWithTaxDiscount: string, the formatted price with taxes, with discount
 - displayPriceDiscount: string, the discounted price to display (either the priceWithoutTaxDiscount or the priceWithTaxDiscount), based on ekom preferences/rules

 - taxDetails: array of items, each item having the following structure:
     - amount: the percentage applied for that node (which in case of merged taxed is the sum of all taxes)
     - labels: an array of labels of taxes used for that node